-Divorce can have more of a financial impact on your future than buying a house or planning for retirement.
-Don't willingly give up what you have a right to, especially if you have custody of children as your financial situation will directly impact them as well.
-In many cases, it's worthwhile to spend the money to consult a financial planner to assess the real value of your assets, determine who's responsible for marital debts, take tax consequences into consideration, and to seek financial planning advice prior to a divorce settlement.

-How to Protect Yourself Financially in a Divorce

 Divorce can have a significant impact on your financial outlook.
 In many cases, it's worthwhile to spend the money to consult a financial planner to assess the real value of your assets, determine who's responsible for marital debts, take tax consequences into consideration and get general financial planning advice prior to a divorce settlement.

 How to Protect Yourself Financially in a Divorce